• Construction/Maintenance • Trail/Campground Maintenance • Fish/Wildlife • General Assistance • Weed/Invasive Species Control

 Applicants are required to have a valid state driver's license and will be required to complete an approved online defensive driving course provided by the agency to operate a government vehicle while on duty.

-Hours- As a volunteer at Browns Park NWR we have an expectation that you will provide a minimum of 24 hours of service per week per person (married couple) and 32 hours per week (single person).
+Hours- As a volunteer at Browns Park NWR we ask that you provide a minimum of 24 hours of service per week per person (married couple) and 32 hours per week (single person).
 Hours will typically be 8 hours per day 7am-3:30pm (1/2 hour lunch) for 3/4 consecutive days.
 Normal assigned days are Tuesday-Thursday.

 Please provide an application plus a resume with references if interested in this volunteer position.